By Patricia Belyea

 When I need some color, I pull out a bin and dig through my rainbows of fabric.
 It’s a visceral experience—handling color with my eyes and hands at the same time.

 Most times I make do nicely with my collection.
 Occasionally a colored cotton I have on hand inspires me but I feel compelled to search for a slightly different hue for my project.
+The Cotton Couture collection has over 200 colors to help me out.

 Quilting is my pleasure.
-Having oodles of colors in my stash fulfills my goal of having lots of fun.
+Having oodles of pre-washed colors in my stash fulfills my goal of having lots of fun.
 And spending less time organizing my solids means more time cutting up fabric and sewing it back together!

 ABOUT US: Okan Arts, a petite family business, is co-owned by mother-daughter duo Patricia Belyea and Victoria Stone.
 Patricia and Victoria sell Japanese textiles online, host creative quilting experiences, and lead quilting & textile tours to Japan.